jepemo/malvado/README.md

 ```bash
 luarocks install malvado
 ```
-To generate the documentation.
-If you download from github.
-You will need [LDoc](https://github.com/stevedonovan/LDoc) and [Penlight](https://github.com/stevedonovan/Penlight) .
+For the documentation generation, if you download from github, you need [LDoc](https://github.com/stevedonovan/LDoc) and [Penlight](https://github.com/stevedonovan/Penlight) .

 ### Run Examples
 ```